 How do we implement transform feedback without hardware support?
 Use compute shaders.
-Thanks to core code by Marek Olšák and Collaboran Jason Ekstrand, the driver can replace transform feedback with explicit stores to the transform feedback buffer.
+Thanks to core code by Marek Olšák and Collaboran Faith Ekstrand, the driver can replace transform feedback with explicit stores to the transform feedback buffer.
 This approach is less efficient than our old trick, because we may store the same data twice.
 The hardware designers made a trade-off: prioritize the performance of modern applications using indexed and indirect draws over legacy applications using transform feedback.
 That was probably the right decision.
 However, transform feedback is mandatory in OpenGL ES 3.0, so we need to support it – even at a performance penalty – if only for Zink.

 There’s a similar pattern with another legacy feature: provoking vertex selection.

 In a fragment shader, there are two ways to access vertex shader outputs.
 Usually, the outputs from each vertex of a triangle are smoothly interpolated to form a single value at each pixel.
 However, flatshading may be used instead: the output of a single “provoking” vertex is used for each triangle.